jiinjeong/CSVolunteer/README.md

 			Your body code will go here.
 		</body>
 		```
-      * Content at the top of your body section will be displayed at the top of your webpage, and content at the bottom of your webpage will be displayed at the bottom of your webpage.
+      * Generally, content at the top of your body section will be displayed at the top of your webpage, and content at the bottom of your webpage will be displayed at the bottom of your webpage.
  * When we put it all together, it looks like this:
 	```html
 	<!Doctype HTML>